How to choose an ND filter for long exposure photography

 - Lee Super Stopper ND filter (15 stops – Density 4.5)

-If you wish to use a graduated ND filter you will need a filter holder.
-I will discuss these filters, which partially reduce the brightness of a scene (mainly the sky, which is often overexposed compared to the darker foreground) in more detail in other articles.
+If you want to use a graduated ND filter, you will need a filter holder.
+I’ll cover these filters, which partially reduce the brightness of a scene (mainly the sky, which is often overexposed compared to the darker foreground), in more detail in other articles.

-If you want to go further, I suggest you to check out our full article on Kolari ND filters, great ND filters that we had the opportunity to thoroughly test!
+If you want to go further, I suggest checking out our full article on Kolari ND filters, which are great ND filters that we had the opportunity to test thoroughly!

-5 - Which brand of ND filters to choose?
+5 - Which ND filter brand should you choose?

-Not all ND filters are of equal quality; although there are usually good price/quality ratio ND filters on the market I haven’t personally tested any.
-However, I would advise you to avoid the cheaper ND filters, which are known for their poor quality.
-Here are the best brands known for their overall quality and the ND filters they offer:
+Not all ND filters offer the same level of quality.
+There are probably good value-for-money ND filters on the market, but I have not personally tested them.
+However, I would advise you to avoid the cheapest ND filters, which are known for their poor quality.
+Here are some of the best-known brands for overall quality and the ND filters they offer:

 - B+W ND filters